fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 ```

 When a function reaches a *return* statement, it will stop executing.
 The return value is returned back to the calling object and carried forward.

-##### Parameters versus Arguments

-In the function definition above, we listed parameters that are taken by the function. *Parameters* are placeholders for objects that will be passed to the function when called. *Arguments* are the real values of the objects received as parameters for the function when it is invoked.

-If a parameter is defined in JavaScript, it must be passed an argument when invoked.
-However, it is possible to provide default values if an argument is not received.
-[More on that here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)

 ##### Ways to Declare Functions